stevemuller04/backupbox/install/install.md

 ```

 ## Configure read-only file system

+/!\ **Warning:** The procedure in this section is experimental!
+Making the file system read-only causes many problems like services not starting correctly and NTP not working (see workaround below).

 * Add `fastboot noswap ro` to the end of the boot line in `/boot/cmdline.txt`
 * Add the option `,ro` to all block devices in `/etc/fstab`